Julius Francis: Downward slide

 Francis was now 38 years old and with a respectable record of 23–10–1 (12 knockouts).

 He would mix in with high class company in the UK, Germany, Russia, and other locations, but he would not win another fight.
 The most notable fights were a November 2003 second-round KO loss to future champ Oleg Maskaev (26–5), a February 2004 decision loss to fast rising Matt Skelton (11–0), and a May 2004 decision loss to Olympic Champion Audley Harrison (15–0).

 Francis appeared to have reached the end of the road in May 2006, when he was outpointed over four rounds by unknown Scott Lansdowne.
 He was 41 years old and weighed well over 19 stone.
 Having lost 14 fights in a row, his record now stood at 23–24–1 (12 knockouts).

-Overall, Francis has won four British Heavyweight title fights and five Commonwealth title fights, as well as two challenges for the European title and he has fought four former or future World champions, besides owning his very own much heralded Lonsdale Belt.
+Overall, Francis has won four British Heavyweight title fights and five Commonwealth title fights, as well as two challenges for the European title and he has fought four former or future World champions, as well as winning a Lonsdale Belt outright.